-The mission of the Bank Street Summer Camp is to foster emotional, physical and ethical growth within campers, by using educational professionals to help them develop their own personalities and individual voices through love of play, creativity and collaboration.
+The mission of the Bank Street Summer Camp and KiDS College is to foster emotional, physical and ethical growth within campers and kids, by using educational professionals to help them develop their own personalities and individual voices through love of play, creativity and collaboration.
 Through experiential education, we seek to strengthen not only individuals, but the community as well, and the larger society, in which adults and children, in all their diversity, interact and learn.
-We see in camp the opportunity to educate and build a better society.
+We see, in both Camp and our weekend programs, the opportunity to educate and build a better society.

-We have gone beyond the standards of the traditional camp venue by offering focussed groups like Shakespeare, Spanish Immersion, Travel, Film, Science and Art.
-We have also entered into numerous collaborations with major NY museums, inlcuding the Liberty Science Center and The Rubin Museum.
+We have gone beyond the standards of a traditional camp venue by offering focused groups like Acting Company, Spanish Immersion, Travel, Film, Science and Art.
+We have also entered into numerous collaborations with major NY museums, including the Liberty Science Center and The Rubin Museum.
 Our collaboration with the Hunts Point Alliance for Children focuses on increasing literacy through Shakespeare.